EnterpriseDB/tpa/docs/index.md

 # TPAexec

-© Copyright 2ndQuadrant
+Copyright © EnterpriseDB Corporation

-Confidential property of 2ndQuadrant; not for public release.
+Confidential property of EDB; not for public release.

 [Link to TPAexec documentation in PDF format](tpaexec.pdf)